billmullen42/billmullen42.github.io/essays/Meteorite_The_Movie_Pitch.md

 S: And so, the pair, weaker Mongo in hand, storm the Tower of Seven Windows, only to find, it is a trap.
 Perhaps it was the weaker weapon that left them vulnerable, perhaps the trap was unavoidable.
 But no sooner do they step inside than they are caged within an eof!
 P2: Now, Meteorite and the hero are supposed to be clever, wouldn't they see the trap coming?
-S: It was an unexpected eof
+S: It was an unexpected eof.
 P2: Ah.

-## The dungeons
+## The Dungeons

+S: So, imprisoned beneath the tower, our hero plans his escape.
+He doesn't know where Meteorite is being imprisoned, but he uses his VirtualBox to jimmy the lock, and secret his way from the dungeons into the Caves of Linux.
+But the caves, too, are full of dangers.
+S: He encounters his old friends Java and IntelliJ, that he knew from his childhood in the shadow of the tower.
+But here in the caves, they have been turned to stone, and won't wake up.
-S: So, imprisoned beneath the tower
+S: Soon, the cave creatures take pity.

+## Cliffhanger

+P1: So, here's my problem.
+We're in the caves, and the screenplay just, ends?